moby/moby/docs/sources/use/working_with_links_names.md

 Links allow containers to discover and securely communicate with each other by using the flag `--link name:alias`.
 Inter-container communication can be disabled with the daemon flag `--icc=false`.
-With this flag set to `false`, Container A cannot access Container unless explicitly allowed via a link.
+With this flag set to `false`, Container A cannot access Container B unless explicitly allowed via a link.
 This is a huge win for securing your containers.
 When two containers are linked together Docker creates a parent child relationship between the containers.
 The parent container